As the name suggests, Auditory learners learn best while they are actively listening.

 Combine this with a tendency to want to talk, auditory learners can sometimes appear disruptive or uninterested in class.

 Here’s a few main characteristics of Auditory learners.
-See if these remind you of your child at all.
+See if they sound familiar.
+Auditory learners:

-- tend to have incredible memories for past conversations (such as jokes).
+- tend to have good memories for past conversations (such as jokes).

 - have a great memory for music and lyrics.